Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 • Job description: A property manager is hired in a part-time or full-time position to inspect, oversee and maintain a property’s assets, utilities, tenants and more.
 Ultimately, he or she is responsible for ensuring the property is in good condition as a place that tenants will want to live.

-• Responsibilities: Assigning cleaning tasks; creating a preventive maintenance schedule; submitting work orders (from guests or tenants) to maintenance technicians; ensuring contractors are paid and expenses are tracked; maintains rentals by advertising and filling vacancies.
+• Responsibilities: Assigning cleaning tasks; creating a preventive maintenance schedule; submitting work orders (from guests or tenants) to maintenance technicians; ensuring contractors are paid and expenses are tracked; maintaining rentals by advertising and filling vacancies.

-• Salary range: Approximately $60,000 a year according to Glassdoor.
+• Salary range: Approximately $60,000 a year, according to Glassdoor.

 Maintenance Technician

-• Job description: A maintenance technician may be contracted out or hired on a part-time or full-time basis to provide regular repairs and maintenance to mechanical systems around a property.
+• Job description: A maintenance technician may be contracted out or hired on a part-time or full-time basis to streamline regular repairs and maintenance to mechanical systems around a property.
 They often work hand in hand with the property manager to keep a residential facility up-to-date and running optimally for occupants, though they usually report to the property manager (who assigns the maintenance technician work orders).
 Their scope of duties may also include performing preventive maintenance on machines and equipment.

-• Responsibilities: Managing or supervising repair processes; maintaining and repairing HVAC systems, boilers, chillers, and more; scheduling, performing and tracking work orders; assisting and supervising installations and equipment updates.
+• Responsibilities: Managing or supervising repair processes; maintaining and repairing HVAC systems, boilers, chillers and more; scheduling, performing and tracking work orders; assisting and supervising installations and equipment updates.

 • Salary range: Approximately $40,000 a year according to Glassdoor.